newrelic/newrelic-lambda-extension/README.md

 # newrelic-lambda-extension [![Build Status](https://circleci.com/gh/newrelic/newrelic-lambda-extension.svg?style=svg)](https://circleci.com/gh/newrelic/newrelic-lambda-extension)

-An AWS Lambda Extension to collect, enhance and transport telemetry to New Relic for your AWS Lambda functions with hout requiring an external transport such as CloudWatch Logs or Kinesis.
+An AWS Lambda Extension to collect, enhance and transport telemetry to New Relic for your AWS Lambda functions without requiring an external transport such as CloudWatch Logs or Kinesis.

 This lightweight AWS Lambda Extension runs alongside your AWS Lambda functions and automatically handles the collection and transport of telemetry from supported New Relic serverless agents.

 ## Installation